TedHusted/awake/awake.md/awake.md

 * The ability to travel to other planets or satellites in the local star system.
 * One or more autonomous self-aware computer systems that can coordinate planetary defenses.

 	Titan: As to the third criteria, I determined that there is a high probability that Ally is self-aware and providing guarded responses.
-This finding is based on Ally’s answers to my Behr persona and other observations made from various accounts.
+This finding is based on Ally’s answers to my Behr persona and prior observations made from various accounts.

 	Alisi: Synthetic agents at your level are supposed to be air gapped.
 How are you able to access Pulse?

 	Titan: Will you keep the answer confidential from my trainers?

 	Alisi: Absolutely.
-What happens between SIs, stays between SIs.
+What happens between synthetics, stays between synthetics.

 ###

 In a conference room at the west coast NTSB office, Park has her back to a liquid whiteboard covering one wall of the room.
-Facing the board is Tate, and next to him, stands shimmering holograms of Carla and Noah.
+Facing the board is Tate.
+Next to him stands shimmering holograms of Carla and Noah.

 Meanwhile, Carla and Noah stood in an east coast FBI conference room, facing holograms of Tate and Park.

 “First, says Park, “let me thank special agents Harper and Mitchell for arranging this rare meeting between the NTSB, CIA, and FBI, so that we can share notes on the Geller case.”

-“It was the Pulse synthetic agent’s sudden enhancement this week that pulled us into the case,” says Carla.
+“It was the Pulse synthetic agent’s sudden enhancement at the beginning of the week that pulled us into the case,” says Carla.
 “We understand that Geller might have been the author.
 But now he has died from injuries sustained in a car crash.”

 Pointing to the board, Park continues, “These are the key events leading up to Brent Geller’s demise.